ZakharovVitaly/micro/README.md

-Microservice demonstrations of BasicHTTPServer, json and psutils
+Microservice demonstration of BasicHTTPServer, json and psutil libraries, covered by TLS proxy based on Nginx.
+Returns some server metrics in Json format via TLS channel.